skydread1/portfolio/src/loicb/server/content/portfolio/portfolio-website.md

 ## Features

-The website contains a list of the projects I worked on as a Software Engineer and the stack I used.
-It also contains a page with my resume.
+The website contains

-The content is written in markdown and compiled to hiccup.
+- a description of the personal/professional projects I worked on as a Software Engineer - my resume

-The website is fully responsive and support light/dark mode.
+- technical articles related to Clojure for the most part

 ## Content